 - To investigate and put in place strategies that address discrimination and hate speech based on ethnic, religious, racial, and national origin, and to make appropriate recommendations to government and other organizations.

-- To build and strengthen capacity of NCIC to provide quality, efficient and effective services to Kenyans.
+- To build and strengthen the capacity of NCIC to provide quality, efficient and effective services to Kenyans.

 Professionalism -Objectivity in addressing issues of ethnic discrimination

 Affirmative action for the marginalized and the minorities- The Commission appreciates groups that are vulnerable and are faced with more challenges and affirms to generate policies and strategies that enhance their dignity and humanity towards equal opportunities.